danielleandal/danielleandal/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I'm passionate about **building scalable applications, AI-driven solutions, and solving real-world problems with code**.
-I have experience in **Java, JavaScript, Python, SQL, and Cloud Technologies (AWS, Azure)**.
+I'm passionate about **building scalable applications, and solving real-world problems with code**.
+I have experience in **Java, JavaScript, Python, SQL, and Cloud Technologies (Digital Ocean/LightSail)**.

 ## ⚡ Skills & Technologies